wickett/continuous-delivery-class/README.md

 Please use the following password to proceed to installation:"`

 Go to http://localhost:8080 in your browser to enter the password and perform default setup, including the recommended plugins.
 Then add the Go plugin (https://wiki.jenkins-ci.org/display/JENKINS/Go+Plugin) from the Plugin Manager (http://localhost:8080/pluginManager/).
+Also the Nexus Artifact Uploader plugin (https://wiki.jenkins-ci.org/display/JENKINS/Nexus+Artifact+Uploader).

-Go to the Global Tool Configuration (http://localhost:8080/configureTools/)
+Go to the Global Tool Configuration (http://localhost:8080/configureTools/) and go to the Go section and add a go installation.
+Call it something with the version in it like
+"go 1.8.3".

 To restart jenkins, hit http://localhost:8080/safeRestart.
 Or you can `docker stop myjenkins`.

+## Nexus

+We'll use nexus as our artifact repository just by using its stock docker image from https://hub.docker.com/r/sonatype/nexus3/

+Just `docker run -d -p 8081:8081 --name nexus sonatype/nexus3` and then go to http://localhost:8081 in your browser.
+Use the default creds of admin/admin123 to log in.